GlaucioOliveira/CIT-261/topics/javascript/README.md

   var result = doTheMath(10, 5);
 </script>
 ```
+<a href="https://codepen.io/glaucioso/pen/vPZKWM" target="_blank">Live Demo (at CodePen)</a>

 #### Loops (For, While)
-> Loops are ways to excute a block of code as long as a condition is true.
+Loops are ways to excute a block of code as long as a condition is true.

 ```html
 <script>